Walrus: everything you need to know about WAL

 When you upload a file to Walrus, it is not stored in one place.
 The network splits the file into multiple pieces and distributes them across different storage nodes.

-Those pieces are also encrypted.
-That means the file can later be restored, even if some of the nodes are temporarily offline.
-So you’re not dependent on a single party to store everything.
+Those pieces are also encoded.
+This means that the file can later be restored, even if some of the nodes are temporarily offline.
+So you are not dependent on a single party to store everything.

-The network also checks whether nodes truly continue to store their data.
-Nodes must be able to prove that they still have their share.
+Moreover, the network checks whether nodes actually continue storing their data.
+Nodes must be able to demonstrate that they still hold their portion.
 If they do not, they risk missing out on rewards or even being penalized in the future.

-The coordination of this takes place via smart contracts on Sui.
-These specify which nodes are responsible for which data, how long storage lasts, and how payments are distributed.
+The coordination of this is carried out via smart contracts on Sui.
+There it is determined which nodes are responsible for which data, how long storage lasts, and how payments are distributed.

-Walrus uses fixed periods, called epochs.
-For each epoch, it is determined which nodes together form the storage committee.
+Walrus works with fixed periods, so-called epochs.
+For each epoch it is determined which nodes together form the storage committee.
 They are responsible during that period for keeping the data available.

 WAL is the native token of the Walrus network and plays a central role in the system.